OctopusSamples/SpaceCloner/docs/Debugging.md

 - CleanUpLog -> A log of items indicating what you will need to clean up
 - Log -> The verbose log of the clone

-The logs will be placed in the $PSScriptRoot\Core folder (where logging.ps1 is located) folder.
+The logs will be placed in the logs\[date of run] folder.
+The script will create that folder automatically.

 # Debugging